North Pole Marathon: Description and history

-The first official exploratory competitive race held on April 17, 2003, and was operated jointly by several entities with 10 competitors.
-The winner was Martin Tighe (GBR) with a time of 5:02:10 in temperatures of −29 °C and difficult snow conditions throughout much of the course.
+The first official exploratory competitive race was held on April 17, 2003, at Camp Barneo, a seasonal floating way station, 60 miles from the North Pole, and was operated jointly by several entities with 10 competitors.
+The winner was Martin Tighe of Great Britain with a time of 5:02:10, who had trained for the run in an ice-cream freezer.
+Mary Ritz of the United States was the sole women's racer.